Twinaxial cabling: Current applications

-SFP+ Direct-Attach Copper (10GSFP+Cu)
+Networking (Direct-Attach Copper)

-This is a copper 10 Gigabit Ethernet cable which comes in either an active or passive Twinax (twinaxial) cable assembly and connects directly into an SFP+ housing.
-An active Twinax cable has active electronic components in the SFP+ housing to improve the signal quality; a passive Twinax cable is mainly just a straight "wire" and contains few components.
-Generally, Twinax cables shorter than 7 meters are passive and those longer than 7 meters are active, but this may vary from vendor to vendor.
+Direct-Attach Copper (DAC) is a type of standard cabling used in Small Form-factor Pluggable (SFP) Ethernet, initially defined with SFP+ Direct-Attach Copper (10GSFP+Cu), which provides 10 Gigabit Ethernet over either an active or passive twinax cable assembly and connects directly into an SFP+ housing.
+An active twinax cable has active electronic components in the SFP+ housing to improve the signal quality; a passive twinax cable is mainly just a straight "wire" and contains few components.
+Generally, twinax cables shorter than 7 meters are passive and those longer than 7 meters are active, but this may vary from vendor to vendor.
 SFP+ Direct Attach Copper (DAC) is a popular choice for 10G Ethernet reaches up to 10 m due to low latency and low cost.

 One major application is connecting network hardware through their SFP+ interfaces.
 This type of connection is able to transmit at 10 gigabits/second full duplex speed over 5 meter distances.
-Moreover, this setup offers 15 to 25 times lower transceiver latency than current 10GBASE-T Cat 6/Cat 6a/Cat 7 cabling systems: 0.1 μs for Twinax with SFP+ versus 1.5 to 2.5 μs for current 10GBASE-T specification.
+Moreover, this setup offers 15 to 25 times lower transceiver latency than current 10GBASE-T Cat 6/Cat 6A/Cat 7 cabling systems: 0.1 μs for Twinax with SFP+ versus 1.5 to 2.5 μs for current 10GBASE-T specification.
 The power draw of Twinax with SFP+ is around 0.1 watts, which is also much better than 4–8 watts for 10GBASE-T.

 As always with cabling, one of the consideration points is the bit error ratio (BER).
 Twinax copper cabling has a BER of better than 10−18 according to Cisco, and therefore is acceptable for applications in critical environments.

 Cables must not be bent below their minimum bend radius, which depends upon cable size as expressed in AWG.
 The table on the right summarizes minimum values typically admitted for SFP+ sustained bend radiuses.

-This SFP+ Twinax DAC is also referred to as "10GBASE-CR" by some manufacturers, even though there is no IEEE or other standard with that name.
+This SFP+ twinax DAC is also referred to as "10GBASE-CR" or "10GBASE-CR1" by some manufacturers, even though there is no IEEE or other standard with that name.

-100 Gbit Ethernet

-40GBASE-CR4 and 100GBASE-CR10 physical layers using 7 m twin-axial cable are being developed as part of the 100 Gbit Ethernet specifications by the IEEE 802.3bj workgroup; 100G QSFP28 DAC is the main type for this application.
+Higher rates

+A 40 Gbps QSFP+ (Quad SFP+) was defined in 2012.
+802.3ba-2010 defines 40 Gigabit Ethernet over this connection as "40GBASE-CR4" and a 100 Gigabit connection over three of these connections named 100GBASE-CR10 (now in phase out).

+SFP28, which runs at 28 Gbps for 25 Gigabit Ethernet (25GBASE-CR1), was defined in 2014; a quad version (QSFP28) capable of running 100 Gbps was also defined.
+The newer QSFP28 connection runs 100GBASE-CR4 Ethernet (802.3bj-2010).

+SFP112 was defined in 2018, with 100 Gbps per pair.
+All these versions retain the same length limit.

 SATA 3.0 cables

-SATA 3.0 cables are implemented using Twinax (twinaxial cable).
+SATA 3.0 cables are implemented using twinax.

 DisplayPort

-Many manufacturers of DisplayPort cabling are also using Twinax configurations to accommodate the strict insertion loss, return loss, and crosstalk requirements for the 2.7 Gbit/s signaling rate.
+Many manufacturers of DisplayPort cabling are also using twinax configurations to accommodate the strict insertion loss, return loss, and crosstalk requirements for the 2.7 Gbit/s signaling rate.